Joe Osborn: Session musician

-Osborn had known Johnny Rivers since the early 1950s; Rivers was from Baton Rouge and used to travel up to Shreveport to play with Hawkins’ band.
+Osborn had known Johnny Rivers since the early 1950s; Rivers was from Baton Rouge and used to travel up to Shreveport to play with Hawkins' band.
 They reunited in Los Angeles and, in January 1964, Rivers was hired to play at the opening of a bar on the Sunset Strip—the Whisky a Go Go.
 The bar became legendary, very quickly, and Rivers was able to capitalize on it; in seven years, he released six albums centered on that one event.
 Osborn stayed with him for two years and played on all of his albums.
 The albums were produced by Lou Adler, founder of Dunhill Records.
-In 1965, he signed The Mamas and The Papas and asked Osborn to play on their first album.
+In 1965, he signed the Mamas & the Papas and asked Osborn to play on their first album.
 When they got into the studio, the engineer was Bones Howe, who Osborne had known since arriving in Los Angeles.
 Howe started producing music and, between Adler and Howe, Osborn’s career as a session musician was launched.

 Just as Osborn had become a bass player with no experience, he became a session musician without knowing how to read music.
 Fellow session musician, guitarist Tommy Tedesco made him learn.
-"We’d just go in, learn the song and play.
+"We'd just go in, learn the song and play.
 But Tommy insisted on having charts, and he was one of the best readers in Los Angeles.
 He explained that if you want work, you have to be able to read charts.
-So I bought a beginner’s bass book, read it to page eight to get the fundamentals, and learned the rest in sessions."
+So I bought a beginner's bass book, read it to page eight to get the fundamentals, and learned the rest in sessions."

-Another key figure in Osborn’s career was drummer Hal Blaine.
+Another key figure in Osborn's career was drummer Hal Blaine.
 "Right from the first beat, it was just magic," recalled Osborn.
 "We locked in.
 Just automatically, because we felt the beat in the same place.
 We didn’t have to work it out—it just was.
-We could read each other’s minds."
+We could read each other's minds."